 There is no shortage of ATMs on Koh Samui that will accept international bank cards.
-Be aware that almost all Thai ATMs impose a 150 Baht fee (around $5 USD) for each international withdrawal for the machine, regardless of the amount.
+However, be aware that all Thai ATMs impose a 220 Thai Baht fee (around $7 USD) for each international withdrawal for the machine, regardless of the amount.
 Therefore you should try to take out the maximum 20,000 Baht each time you use an ATM to get full “value” for the fee.
 Keep the extra cash safe in a safety deposit box or a travel wallet hidden on your person.

 Credit Card Security